 Since 2000, he has been Professor of Psychology and Head of the Psychology Department at the Institute of Psychiatry, Kings College, London.
 He is also Director of the Centre for Anxiety Disorders and Trauma at the Maudsley Hospital and (Honorary) Clinical and Research Advisor to the Northern Ireland Centre for Trauma and Transformation in Omagh.
 He was won many awards and is a fellow at three medical academies.
 Professor Clark’s research focuses on cognitive approaches to the understanding and treatment of anxiety disorders.
 His research involves a closely integrated programme of experimental and clinical studies.

 Professor Cary Cooper CBE

 Cary L. Cooper, is Professor of Organizational Psychology and Health, Lancaster University Management School and Pro Vice Chancellor (External Relations) at Lancaster University.
+He is also the President of RELATE, Chair of the Academy of Social Sciences and President of the Institute of Welfare.
 He is the author of over 100 books (on occupational stress, stress medicine and industrial and organizational psychology), has written over 400 scholarly articles for academic journals, and is a frequent contributor to national newspapers, TV and radio.

 Professor Robert Edelmann